marimo-team/marimo/docs/guides/installation_uv.md

 uv tool run marimo edit hi.py
 ```

+### Specifying Additional Requirements

-To specify additional requirements, enable the `--sandbox` mode by running:
+To include additional dependencies, use the `--sandbox` option:

 ```bash
 uv tool run marimo edit hi.py --sandbox
 ```

-While in the notebook, you can install packages as shown earlier, either using the pop-ups or through the packages tab.
-However, note that adding packages via the terminal is not supported in this mode. #TODO: fact check this.
+While working in the notebook, packages can be installed as described earlier, either through pop-ups or via the packages tab.
+However, **adding packages via the terminal is not supported in this mode**. *( #TODO Fact-check pending.)*

-And the special thing: The notebook is now **fully self-contained** and can be reproduced by anyone.
-THis is because the following package metadata was added to the notebook according to  (PEP 723 – Inline script metadata)[https://peps.python.org/pep-0723/]
+---

+### Fully Self-Contained Notebooks

+A unique feature of this setup is that the notebook becomes **fully self-contained** and reproducible by anyone.
+This is achieved by embedding package metadata directly in the notebook, following the guidelines of [PEP 723 – Inline Script Metadata](https://peps.python.org/pep-0723/).
+If you open the notebook in a plain text editor, you’ll see the following metadata embedded inside: *(#TODO: Replace this with a screenshot from the text editor.)*

 ```python
 # /// script